uho/interpretive/README.md

 Forth system could react in a system specific (2) way when interpreting such a word, e.g. display an error message, abort the program, or perform the word's execution semantics (3); a standard program could not rely an a certain system behaviour).
-The community calls words with undefined interpretation semantics *compile-only* words and words with divergent interpretation and compilation semantics to have *non-default compilation semantics* (NDCS).
+The community calls words with undefined interpretation semantics *compile-only* words and words with divergent interpretation and compilation semantics to have
+*dual* semantics (or earlier in the discussion to have *NDCS* semantics, i.e. *non-default compilation semantics*).
 Examples of words with undefined interpretation semantics are ``;``, ``IF``, ``."``, or ``SLITERAL``.
 Examples of words with divergent interpretation and compilation semantics are ``TO`` or ``S"``.